wiseman-timelord/MaNTella-Launcher/README.md

 1. Ensure that Python 3.11 was installed to, the default directory or the default directory for all users.
 2. Ensure the [Mantella Mod](https://www.nexusmods.com/fallout4/mods/79747) is installed for Fallout/Skyrim from the Nexus mods site, follow the guide, this will, at some point, require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
 3. Download the [Latest Release](https://github.com/wiseman-timelord/Mantella-Local-Launcher/releases) of the launcher, and drag the, file(S) and folder(s), from the zip into the main Mantella folder.
-4. Run `1a.
-Install-Setup-Libraries.Bat`, this will ensure you have installed the requirements to the correct install of python.
+4. Run `Install-Setup.Bat`, this will ensure you have installed the requirements to the correct install of python.
 If, it exits with a torch error and/or you do not have cuda, then run `1b.
 Install_Torch_Cpu(Optional).bat`, so as install, "Torch+Cpu" and "TorchAudio+Cpu" and "TorchVision+Cpu, as "xVASynth" will likely have less issues.
-5. Run `2a.
-Mantella-Local-Launcher.Bat` for the Launcher, configure your optimizations, and when done then select "B" for begin.
-In future you should run `2b.
-Mantella_No_Launcher.Bat`, unless you wish to alter the optimizations.
+5. Run `Mantella-Local-Launcher.Bat` for the Launcher, configure your optimizations, and when done then select "B" for begin.
+In future you should run `Mantella_No_Launcher.Bat`, unless you wish to alter the optimizations.

 ## Notes
 - all options for Optimization are shown...